Parton energy loss in a hard-soft factorized approach: Application: Energy and fermion-number cascade

 \section{Application: Energy and fermion-number cascade}

 In this section, we use the hard-soft factorized model to study the energy and fermion-number cascade resulting from inelastic interactions between an energetic parton and a thermal medium.
-This section thus focuses on $\mathcal{C}^{1\leftrightarrow 2}$ (Fig. \ref{fig:reformulation}-b) in the hard-soft factorized model; both the hard splittings and soft splittings are included, with the soft splittings modeled by the Langevin evolution.
+This section thus focuses on $\mathcal{C}^{1\leftrightarrow 2}$ (Fig. \ref{fig:reformulation}-b) in the hard-soft factorized model; both the hard and soft inelastic interactions are included, with the soft inelastic interactions modeled by the Langevin evolution.
 The collision kernel $\mathcal{C}^{2\leftrightarrow 2}$ is switched off for this section.